jahnavikodavati483/weather-app/README.md

-# 🌦️ Weather Dashboard App using Streamlit
+# 🌦️ Weather Forecast Application

-A modern and interactive weather dashboard built using **Python and Streamlit** that provides real-time weather updates, hourly forecasts, and multi-day forecasts with animated icons and a glassmorphism UI.
+A modern and interactive weather dashboard built using **Python** that provides real-time weather updates, hourly forecasts.

 ---